 Background of British Spitfire

-The British Spitfire was conceived as a short-range but high performance interceptor.
-Its designer, R. J. Mitchell worked on improving the Spitfire until he succumbed to cancer in 1937.
-After that Joseph Smith continue work on the Spitfire as chief designer.
-One of the most important for the Spitfire was speed, thanks to its elliptical wing it was able to achieve higher speeds than most other fighters of the time.
+The British Spitfire was conceived as a short-range but high-performance interceptor.
+Its designer, R. J. Mitchell, worked on improving the Spitfire until he succumbed to cancer in 1937.
+After that, Joseph Smith continues work on the Spitfire as chief designer.
+One of the most important for the Spitfire was speed; thanks to its elliptical wing, it achieved higher rates than most other fighters of the time.